backbone-paginator/backbone.paginator/CONTRIBUTING.md

 Testing
 =======

-Backbone.js uses [QUnit](http://qunitjs.com/) for testing.
+backbone-pageable uses [QUnit](http://qunitjs.com/) for testing.
 To facilitate console based testing, there's a make rule in the toplevel Makefile you can use:

 ```shell
 $ make test